run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/get-started/installation-and-upgrade/perform-installation.md

 ### Generate certification SSL Self-Signed

-    !!! warning
 To the Wildfly, it'll be generated a self-signed certificate.
 If you have a certificate, it's possible to use it.

 1. Connect in the Wildfly server;